TheM1ddleM1n/TheM1ddleM1n/README.md

 ---

-## 📫 Contact Me via these platforms!
+## 📫 You can contact me via these platforms!

 Feel free to reach out if you're interested in collaborating on a repo or just want to chat about other things